nxskok/pasias/docs/16-ordinal-nominal-response.md

-The syntax means ``take everything in the model in `abortion.1`, and then take out `education`'' for the first one.
+The syntax means "take everything in the model abortion.1, and then take out education" for the first one.
 If you don't like `update`, you can also copy and paste and edit: